-In search of: Nanny for the day time with some experience for a 33-month-old child with a metabolic disorder
+In search of: Nanny for the day time with some experience for a 3-year-old child with some special medical needs

-Schedule: 3 days a week (eventually increasing to 4 days)
+Availability: 2-3 days a week (possibly eventually increasing to 4 days)

-Location: family home (apartment) located downtown Montreal, in between the Old Port and the Village (near Metro Berri-UQAM)
+Location: family home (apartment) located in the Old Port, bordering Centre-Sud (near Metro Berri-UQAM)

 Employer status: Registered with provincial and federal government

-The Child: Our lovely 33-month-old girl was born with a rare genetic disease, a metabolic disorder.
+The Child: Our lovely 3-year-old girl was born with a rare a metabolic disorder.
 Because she is very sensitive to infections, she cannot go to a regular day care.
-She must follow a very strict diet and take medications with each meal.
-Because she has a very controlled diet, she is fed partially by feeding tube (gastrostomy tube) which also allows for easy administration of her medications.
-She is followed at the Montreal Children’s Hospital where she has regularly scheduled visits for blood tests.
-Her disease is also associated with a mild development delay.
-She’s a happy kid who loves nursery rhymes, playing with her ball, going to parks, and reading books!
-She’s a pleasure to be around.
-She lives in a bilingual household (maternal and strong language is French, her father speaks English).
+She must follow a strict diet and take medications with each meal.
+She’s a happy kid with mild development delay who loves nursery rhymes, stickers, parks, and books!
+She’s a joy to be around.
+She can eat but also has a feeding tube (gastrostomy tube) which allows for easy administration of her medications and adjustments to her diet .
+She is followed at the Montreal Children’s Hospital where she has follow-up visits every several weeks.
+She lives in a bilingual household (maternal and strong language is French, father speaks English).

-The Family Situation: Both parents work full-time.
-Since child must limit contact with other children because of the risk of contracting an infection, we are looking for a reliable, punctual, responsible and children-loving person to take care of our child full-time during weekdays.
+The Family Situation: We (the parents) both work so we are looking for a reliable, punctual, responsible and children-loving person to take care of our child full-time during weekdays.
 The mom works close to the home and is easily accessible if needed.